 On December 15, 2022, the Board of Directors of the Utility declared dividends on its outstanding series of preferred stock totaling \$3.5 million, which was paid on February 15, 2023, to holders of record on January 31, 2023.
-On February 16, 2023, the Board of Directors of the Utility declared dividends on its outstanding series of preferred stock totaling \$3.5 million, payable on May 15, 2023, to holders of record on April 28, 2023.
+On February 16, 2023, the Board of Directors of the Utility declared dividends on its outstanding series of preferred stock totaling \$3.5 million, which was paid on May 15, 2023, to holders of record on April 28, 2023.
+On May 18, 2023, the Board of Directors of the Utility declared dividends so its outstanding series of preferred stock totaling \$3.5 million, which was paid on May 15, 2023, to holders of record on April 28, 2023.
+On May 18, 2023, the Board of Directors of the Utility declared dividends series of preferred stock totaling \$3.5 million, payable on August 15, 2023, to holders of record on July 31, 2023.

 On February 16, 2023, the Board of Directors of the Utility declared a common stock dividend of \$425 million, which was paid to PG&E Corporation on February 28, 2023.
+On May 18, 2023, the Board of Directors of the Utility declared a common stock dividend of \$450 million, which was paid to PG&E Corporation on June 21, 2023.

-On December 20, 2017, the Boards of Directors of PG&E Corporation suspended quarterly cash dividends on PG&E Corporation's common stock, beginning the fourth quarter of 2017.
+On December 20, 2017, the Boards of Directors of PG&E Corporation suspended quarterly cash dividends on PG&E Corporation common stock, beginning the fourth quarter of 2017.
 Subject to the dividend restrictions described in Note 7 of the Notes to the Consolidated Financial Statements in Item 8 of the 2022 Form 10-K, any decision to declare and pay dividends on PG&E Corporation's common stock in the future will be made at the discretion of the Board of Directors and will depend on, among other things, results of operations, financial condition, cash requirements, contractual restrictions of PG&E Corporation, and other factors that the Board of Directors of PG&E Corporation may deem relevant.
 Pursuant to the Confirmation Order, PG&E Corporation may not pay dividends on shares of its common stock until it recognizes \$6.2 billion in Non-GAAP Core Earnings following the Emergence Date.
 "Non-GAAP Core Earnings" means GAAP earnings adjusted for certain non-core items as described in the Plan.
 PG&E Corporation is unable to predict when it will commence the payment of dividends on its common stock.